dexset/descore/doc/des/math/linear/vector.md

 a.Vy = 12;
 ```

-If access string has one symbol per element
+If access string has one symbol per element,
 vector can return and set vector from elements:

 ```d